jakehewetttttt/In-n-Out-Build-Your-Burger/README.md

 Logos and images from official In-N-Out and free image sites.

 Code assisted by ChatGPT for
+1.<!--AI used to display the selected burger ingredients and update the total price-->
+2.

 Inspiration from course materials and web tutorials.